Read | Listen| Write

 My father carried the Civil War

-like an unmentionable shadow
+like an unspoken shadow,

-and the law— a promise he trusted.
+the law like a promise he trusted.

 My mother, Anna Orme,

-I studied where doors cracked open—
+I studied where I was allowed—

 Georgia Women’s College,

-then the law in Chattanooga,
+the law in Chattanooga,

-rooms heavy with men,
+rooms crowded with men

 their portraits and opinions.